phunware/maas-analytics-ios-sdk/README.md

 Integration
 -----------

-You'll need to import the MaaSAnalytics.framework for wherever you'd like to add analytic events.
+You'll need to import the MaaSAnalytics.framework wherever you'd like to add analytic events.
 You may want to include it in your Prefix.pch.

 ````objective-c
 #import <MaaSAnalytics/MaaSAnalytics.h>
 ````

-Inside your application delegate, you will need to initialize MaaSCore in the application:didFinishLaunchingWithOptions: method.
+Inside your application delegate, initialize MaaSCore in the application:didFinishLaunchingWithOptions: method.
 For more detailed MaaSCore installation instructions, please see: https://github.com/phunware/maas-core-ios-sdk#installation.

 ````objective-c
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions